 What Does This Teach Us?

-This pretty difficult notion to accept, that technology almost took us backwards in a way, is not to be taken to heart.
+This pretty difficult notion to accept, that technology almost took us backward in a way, is not to be taken to heart.
 The fact is that listening to music has gotten much more convenient nowadays, and it is pretty difficult to figure out a way to retain the absolute top tier of sound quality while still compressing music to the smallest form.

+It might take years of more technological advancements to figure out a way to recreate the natural sound of vinyl into a very compressed form.
+However, when this is done, we will truly be at a remarkable point of human accomplishment.
 And if you’ve never experienced a vinyl record player up close, you should do so as soon as possible because you are missing out on a truly unique experience, which is no surprise as to why these products have skyrocketed in sales the past decade.